-Begin your pre-flight stretching with lotus pose together with a pranayama (breathing) exercise to centre your mind and focus to the practice.
+Begin your pre-flight stretching with lotus pose together with a pranayama (breathing) exercise to center your mind and focus on the practice.
 This meditation practice will also aid in mental health and the calming of any pre-flight fears.

 Don’t worry if you are not yet able to sit in full lotus comfortably, concentrate on alternating each leg in a half lotus until it feels gradually more natural over time.